sannejansen/Airbnb/Data exploration & preparation.md

 #### 1.2 Definition of variables

 Neighbourhood_cleansed: the neighbourhood where the specific listings from Amsterdam are established, such as 'Slotervaart' or 'Centrum-Oost'.
-In total, there are 22 neighbourhoods that exist in Amsterdam.
+In total, there are 22 neighborhoods that exist in Amsterdam.

 Price: the actual price of the listing that is paid by the customer for the specific date he/she booked the listing.